chimera-linux/chimera-linux.github.io/faq.md

 Lastly, there is the `bsdutils` project which we rely on, so it was not actually necessary to do the entire porting from scratch.

+### Why not GNU?

+A goal of the project is to provide alternatives to common tools.
+The FreeBSD components are a better fit for the system, since they are lighter weight, smaller and less crufty.
+Licensing also plays a minor role.

+There are some GNU components in `main`, but for most part they are avoided when there is a viable BSD alternative.

 ### Why not use ports or pkgsrc?

 I consider these pretty much the worst thing about the BSD systems from